youxixin888/docker-cups-airprint/README.md

 ### Variables:
 * `CUPSADMIN`: the CUPS admin user you want created
 * `CUPSPASSWORD`: the password for the CUPS admin user
+* `NOAVAHI`: set to 1 if you using localsystem avahi and dbus

 ### Ports:
 * `631`: the TCP port for CUPS must be exposed